ThreatByte/RiskMatrix/README.md

 - There is Lots of risk and they can be graded in different categories.
 - When looking at some of the Risks that i calculated i would change for example Lack of Qualified Staff at the time i based it on what job they are doing.
 Having Poor Qualified Staff can set back projects(Time, Schedule, etc) this should have been a Higher Risk.

+## Mark

+- The assignment i received a mark of 100%